Spot Regressions with Candlesticks: Introduction

 My work is inspired by the range-based volatility estimation literature.
 Starting from seminal papers by \cite{garman1980estimation} and \cite{parkinson1980extreme}, this literature highlights remarkable efficiency gains in estimating variances by extracting more information from candlestick prices.
 Notably, \cite{christensen2007realized} introduces the realized-range estimator for integrated variance, constructed by high-frequency ranges.
 Later, it is extended to be robust to microstructure noise (\cite{martens2007measuring, christensen2009bias}); jumps (\cite{christensen2012asymptotic}) and drifts (\cite{li2025realized}).
-More recently, several papers studied spot volatility estimation using candlesticks, see for example \cite{li2024reading}, \cite{bollerslev2024optimal} and \cite{bollerslev2024newtricks}.
+More recently, several papers study spot volatility estimation using candlesticks, see for example \cite{li2024reading}, \cite{bollerslev2024optimal} and \cite{bollerslev2024newtricks}.
 The main focus of these papers is to derive optimal estimation and inference frameworks for spot volatility and its functionals.
-This paper complements this literature by extending these ideas to multivariate settings.
+This paper complements this literature by extending these ideas to multivariate settings which allows us to study dependence structure between assets with this data.

-Perhaps, this paper is most closely related to \cite{bollerslev2024optimal} which develops a decision-theoretic framework to construct optimal estimators for volatility functionals.
+This paper is perhaps most closely related to \cite{bollerslev2024optimal} which develops a decision-theoretic framework to construct optimal estimators for volatility functionals.
 In their approach, the risk function is asymptotically approximated using pivotal random variables, and the asymptotic risk is minimized through Monte Carlo simulations.
 However, in multivariate settings, the limiting distributions are generally non-pivotal, which makes direct minimization of a traditional risk function infeasible.
 To overcome this challenge, I integrate the asymptotic risk to obtain an average risk function which is pivotal, allowing me to determine the optimal estimators by minimizing this objective.
+Importantly, this approach delivers a feasible solution to an otherwise intractable problem while delivering superior efficiency in both estimation and inference.